Oklahoma’s Grand Lake is a special place.

 I slept under the kitchen table at my Grandma’s house during the 4th of July because there were so many of us there.

 And yes, my son caught his first fish at Grand Lake as well.

 To help you find what you need to make new memories for you and your family and friends.

-If you are looking for information on businesses, or places to eat, or the latest fishing report, or trends in boating, or the latest on real estate at Grand Lake, or upcoming events around the lake…you’ll find it here.
+If you are looking for information on businesses, places to eat, the latest fishing report, trends in boating, the latest on real estate at Grand Lake, or upcoming events around the lake…you’ll find it here.

 I do my best to keep this website current and updated, but I’m just one dude and a website…so feel free to contact me with anything that you think needs to be added.

 You won’t hurt my feelings and I could use the help!

 Shoot…you want to write or create a video about your Grand Lake memories…do it and I’ll share it right here….on the Grand Lake Living website.